Azure-Samples/java-on-azure-examples/storage/upload-files-to-static-website/README.md

   -->

-To upload a directory containing your static website use following command line:
+To upload a directory containing your static website use the following command
+line:

 ```shell
   az storage blob upload-batch \